Stanford stuns No. 15 Washington in merciless, methodical thrashing

 On the field, and on the stat sheet, it was a merciless, methodical thrashing.

+“I felt like coming into this game we kind of understood that we were a physical team.
+But they made us second-guess that,” said senior safety Myles Bryant.
+“So we got to get back this week, get back on the practice field and go back to work.”

-And that’s not exclusive to UW’s defense, either.
+UW’s struggles were not exclusive to UW’s defense, either.
 In Washington’s opening offensive drive, the Huskies marched 75 yards on 10 carries.
-Junior quarterback Jacob Eason completed all five of his pass attempts and threw for 56 yards, including a 28-yard looper to Aaron Fuller and a three-yard play-action touchdown to tight end Cade Otton.
+Junior quarterback Eason completed all five of his pass attempts and threw for 56 yards, including a 28-yard looper to Aaron Fuller and a three-yard play-action touchdown to tight end Cade Otton.
 It was his first career Pac-12 touchdown pass.

 The rest of the way, Eason completed 11 of 31 passes for 125 yards and an interception.

 And, no, it wasn’t all Eason’s fault.
-Besides Fuller, who hauled in eight passes for a whopping 146 yards, no other Husky wide receiver recorded a catch until the fourth quarter.
+Besides Fuller, who hauled in nine passes for a whopping 171 yards, no other Husky wide receiver recorded a catch until the fourth quarter.
 One catch for nine yards for Terrell Bynum.
 Nothing from Andre Baccellia.
 Nothing from Chico McClatcher.
 Nothing from Puka Nacua (who went a third consecutive game without a target).
-Junior tight end Hunter Bryant dropped two passes that would have been third down conversions, and Fuller added a drop of his own.
+Junior tight end Hunter Bryant dropped two passes that would have been third down conversions, and Fuller added several drops of his own.

+“I think it’s everything,” Petersen said, when asked to pinpoint the passing woes.
+“We’ll look at the tape there.
+But like I said, I know a couple times we’ve just got to cut our losses.
+(Eason) threw a couple good balls in there that we didn’t make plays on.
+We gotta do a better job, there’s no question, in the pass game.”

 And, while they were losing, the Huskies lost some more.
 Specifically, redshirt freshman running back Richard Newton — who led the team with 64 yards and 6.4 yards per carry — left the game in the second half with what appeared to be a significant left leg injury.
 The bruising 210-pound tailback was carted from the sideline into the road locker room.